scns/HomeAssistant/readme.md

 4. you need to install the [horizon-card](https://github.com/rejuvenate/lovelace-horizon-card/)
 5. you need to install the [rain-gauge-card](https://github.com/t1gr0u/rain-gauge-card)
 6. you need to install the [mini-graph-card]https://github.com/kalkih/mini-graph-card

+## Afvalwijzer

+1. you need to install Afvalwijzer
+2. upload the pictures in the www folder
+3. use the yaml code (or make your own ;) )
+4. Use automations to send triggers